About Us

 Eric Bolstad – Senior Vice President

 As a Senior Vice President, Eric leads Jefferson’s USAID portfolio.
-With over 30 years of experience supporting USAID programs in 24 countries, including as a USAID direct hire contract specialist, a USAID democracy officer and as both a contract/grant specialist and a Director of Finance and Administration for USAID implementing partners, Eric provides a unique perspective in solving international development issues and managing international development projects.
-Eric is an expert in financial management, grant and contract management, field operations, policy development, budget development, internal auditing, personnel training and supervision, project start-up and close-out, and project development and implementation.
+With over 30 years of experience supporting USAID programs in 24 countries, including as a USAID direct hire contract specialist, a USAID democracy officer, and as both a contract/grant specialist and a Director of Finance and Administration for USAID implementing partners, Eric provides a unique perspective in solving international development issues and operating international development projects.
+Eric is an expert in financial, grant, and contract oversight, field operations, policy development, budget development, internal auditing, personnel training and supervision, project start-up and close-out, and project development and implementation.

-Eric served 6 years with the Army National Guard (California and Virginia).
-As Platoon Sergeant (E6), he managed the training, health and welfare of personnel of 2nd Platoon of Bravo Company, 229th Brigade Engineer Battalion, 29th Infantry Division (Light), in Fredericksburg, VA.
-Eric has a BA in International Relations from and a BA in Spanish from California State University – Chico and holds an MBA with a concentration in Contract Management from Florida Tech.
+Eric served 6 years with the Army National Guard (California and Virginia), and as a Platoon Sergeant (E6), he led the training, health, and welfare of personnel of the 2nd Platoon of Bravo Company, 229th Brigade Engineer Battalion, 29th Infantry Division (Light), in Fredericksburg, VA.
+Eric has a BA in International Relations and a BA in Spanish from California State University – Chico, and holds an MBA with a concentration in Contract Management from Florida Tech.

 Kevin Houley – Vice President

-Kevin Houley is a Vice President and Defense Portfolio Lead.
-Kevin is a visionary leader and executive with 25 years of experience supporting National Security Initiatives for the Department of Defense, the Intelligence Community, and the Department of Homeland Security.
+Kevin Houley, Jefferson’s Vice President and Defense Portfolio Lead, is a visionary leader and executive with 25 years of experience supporting National Security Initiatives for the Department of Defense, the Intelligence Community, and the Department of Homeland Security.

 Over the course of his career, Kevin has had the privilege of leading highly technical, diverse workforces.
-Kevin takes pride in his ability to adapt to changing priorities while maintaining a holistic perspective for his clients.
-He has proven his leadership time and time again while effectively driving change, achieving objectives, and successfully managing programs in stressful, high-pressure situations.
-Kevin places great value in developing collaborative relationships with internal and external customer teams.
+He takes pride in his ability to adapt to changing priorities while maintaining a holistic perspective for his clients.
+Kevin has proven his leadership time and again while effectively driving change, achieving objectives, and successfully leading programs in stressful, high-pressure situations.
+He places great value in developing collaborative relationships with internal and external customer teams.

 Prior to joining Jefferson, Kevin was the Senior Director for Teradata’s Public Sector.
-He was accountable for service sales and P&L on all consulting engagements, personnel management, and providing pre-sales expertise for prospective DoD clients.
-After 9/11, Kevin joined Northrop Grumman/TASC and during his tenure, he served as CIO of the State and Local Government Sector and managed $400M, 250+ FTE global classified programs.
+He was accountable for service sales and P&L on all client engagements, personnel oversight, and providing pre-sales expertise for prospective DoD clients.
+After 9/11 Kevin joined Northrop Grumman/TASC, and during his tenure, he served as CIO of the State and Local Government Sector overseeing $400M and 250+ FTE in global classified projects.
 In this role, he led his team to over $750M in new business.
 Kevin states that his success was based on outstanding relationships with industry partners, outstanding employees, and strong listening skills with the customer.

-Kaelin is the Project Management Operations Director at Jefferson.
-Kaelin leads internal efforts to identify, analyze, and implement business process improvements within the company to better serve clients.
+Kaelin is the Director of Operations at Jefferson, leading internal efforts to identify, analyze, and implement business process improvements within the company to better serve clients.
 As a PMI-certified Project Management Professional, Kaelin develops and implements procedures and best practices to ensure Jefferson executes its business operations smoothly, and with precision.

-Kaelin also leads Jefferson’s quality initiatives, working closely with delivery and mission support teams to identify opportunities for process improvement that increase efficiency and reduce program operating expenses, mitigate risk, and allow Program and Projects Managers to focus on delivering excellent client service.
-Further, Kaelin manages the implementation of executive-sponsored, strategic initiatives such as Annual Operation Plan (AOP) development, system implementations, and more.
+Kaelin also leads Jefferson’s quality initiatives, working closely with delivery and mission support teams to identify opportunities for process improvements that increase efficiency and reduce operating expenses, mitigate risk, and allow Jefferson’s workforce to focus on delivering excellent client service.
+She additionally leads the implementation of executive-sponsored strategic initiatives, such as the development of the firm’s Annual Operation Plan (AOP) and the implementation of new and streamlined systems, among others.

-Kaelin comes to Jefferson from Avantus Federal, where, as Project Manager, she led contract delivery for a joint Department of Transportation and Office of Management and Budget effort designed to evaluate the federal government’s implementation of the Federal Data Strategy.
+Kaelin comes to Jefferson from Avantus Federal where she led contract delivery for a joint Department of Transportation (DOT) and Office of Management and Budget (OMB) effort designed to evaluate the federal government’s implementation of the Federal Data Strategy.